Online Since 1999 Site Secure

 Because Three 4G Broadband is plug and play (with no need for an engineer or a landline), you can also easily take it with you when you move home, or even bring it with you on holiday or anywhere else where you have access to a socket.
 Fibre broadband meanwhile can only be used in the place it’s installed – you can often transfer your plan to a new home (assuming the company provides broadband there), but you’ll likely need to arrange another engineer visit.

 One general benefit of 4G home broadband is that it’s also in some cases available on short-term 30 day plans, making it a great temporary solution.
-However, at the time of writing Three 4G Broadband is only available on 24-month plans, so that doesn’t apply to this specific service.
+However, at the time of writing Three 4G Broadband is only available on 12 and 24-month plans, so that doesn’t apply to this specific service.

 Latency tends to be lower on fibre too, making it better for online gaming.
 Note that both speeds and latency are better with 5G broadband than 4G broadband, but even then full fibre is typically better still.